A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Related Work

 \section{Related Work}

+We consider first how non-adversarial robustness has been examined in prior reviews or surveys.
 To date, robustness in deep learning has been widely studied and reviewed in the context of adversarial machine learning.
 Several reviews~\cite{thomas2018adversarial, miller2017adversarial, akhtar2018threat, huang2020survey, rawat2017deep} have been conducted in recent years detailing the expansion of adversarial research from the initial discovery in 2014 through the current state-of-the-art advances.
 In recent years, the robustness of deep neural networks to common corruptions and real world transformations has been revisited, first highlighted in~\cite{hendrycks2019benchmarking} and followed up by~\cite{hendrycks2020many}.
-Subsequent research results~\cite{taori2020measuring, djolonga2021robustness} have highlighted that neural network robustness to more natural forms of image corruption/alteration is limited and poses a serious threat to the deployment of deep learning models in the wild where non-adversarial corruptions are likely to exist.
+Subsequent research results~\cite{taori2020measuring, djolonga2021robustness} have highlighted that neural network performance for more natural forms of image corruption/alteration is limited and poses a serious threat to the deployment of deep learning models in the wild where non-adversarial corruptions are likely to exist.

-Despite the expanding robustness research beyond adversarial machine learning, to-date there exists no systematic review of neural network robustness to other forms of natural, non-adversarial corruption.
+\emph{Despite the expanding robustness research beyond adversarial machine learning, to-date there exists no systematic review of neural network robustness to other forms of natural, non-adversarial corruption}.
 As such, this review intends to identify current tactics and evaluation strategies for measuring neural network robustness.